bleachbit/bleachbit/CONTRIBUTING.md

 * The exact error message
 * Which exact steps you took before the error happened

+If you are reporting an error that happens while cleaning ([example screenshot](https://user-images.githubusercontent.com/22394276/31048383-42d469d8-a61c-11e7-9a7d-d149887ce2f3.jpg)), please try to narrow it down a single cleaning option (in other words, a single checkbox).

 See also [prioritization of issues](https://www.bleachbit.org/contribute/prioritization-issues).

 ## Development environment

-BleachBit runs on Python 2.5, 2.6, and 2.7 with PyGTK 2.
+BleachBit runs on Python 2.7 with PyGTK 2.
 See also [running from source](https://docs.bleachbit.org/dev/running-from-source-code.html) regarding dependencies.

 The modernization branch supports GTK+ 3, but it is not yet ready.
 See the GitHub issues.